Constraints from a many-body method on spin-independent dark matter scattering off electrons using data from germanium and xenon detectors: Abstract

 \section{Abstract}

 Scattering of light dark matter (LDM) particles with atomic electrons is studied in the context of effective field theory.
 Contact and long-range interactions between dark matter and an electron are both considered.
-A state-of-the-art many-body method is used to evaluate the spin-independent atomic ionization cross sections of LDM-electron scattering.
-New upper limits are derived on parameter space spanned by LDM mass and effective coupling strengths using data from the CDMSlite, XENON10, and XENON100 experiments.
-Comparison with existing calculations shows disagreement and indicates the importance of atomic many-body physics in direct LDM searches.
+A state-of-the-art many-body method is used to evaluate the spin-independent atomic ionization cross sections of LDM-electron scattering, with an estimated error about $ 20\%$.
+New upper limits are derived on parameter space spanned by LDM mass and effective coupling strengths using data from the CDMSlite, XENON10, XENON100, and XENON1T experiments.
+Comparison with existing calculations shows the importance of atomic structure.
+Two aspects particularly important are relativistic effect for inner-shell ionization, and final-state free electron wave function which sensitively depends on the underlying atomic approaches.

-\paragraph*{Introduction.}
+\section{Introduction.}

 Astronomical and cosmological observations not only provide evidences of dark matter (DM) but also point out its properties such as nonrelativistic, non-baryonic, stable with respect to cosmological time scale, and interacting weakly, if any, with the standard model (SM) particles.
 Its non-gravitational interactions with normal matter are still unknown.
 A generic class of cold dark matter candidates, the so-called Weakly-Interacting Massive Particles (WIMPs), receive most attention, as they lead to predictions of DM's relic abundance comparable to the measured value and have coupling strengths of weak interaction scales to SM particles, which can be experimentally tested.
-Also, the existence of such particles are predicted in many extensions of the SM (see, e.g., Refs.~\citep{Tanabashi:2018oca,Arcadi:2017kky} for review).
+Also, the existence of such particles are predicted in many extensions of the SM (see, e.g., Refs.~\cite{Tanabashi:2018oca} for review).
 Recently there has been remarkable progress made in direct WIMP searches, thanks to novel innovations in detector technologies and increment of detector size and exposure time.
 As a result, a substantial portion of the favored WIMP parameter space has now been ruled out.
-For example, the most stringent bounds on the spin-independent WIMP-nucleon cross section are currently set by the Xenon1T~\citep{Xenon1T:2018}: $4.1 \times 10^{-47} \textrm{cm}^2$ at $30\,\textrm{GeV}$ dark matter mass, ~\footnote{We use the natural units $ \hbar = c = 1$. } and PandaX-II~\citep{PandaX-II:2017}: $ 8.6 \times 10^{-47} \textrm{cm}^2$ at $50\,\textrm{GeV}$, respectively.
+For example, the stringent bounds on the spin-independent WIMP-nucleon cross section are currently set by the XENON1T~\cite{Aprile:2018dbl}: $4.1\times10^{-47}\textrm{cm}^{2}$ at $30\,\textrm{GeV}$ dark matter mass,~\footnote{We use the natural units $\hbar=c=1$. }, PandaX-II~\cite{PandaX-II:2017}: $8.6\times10^{-47}\textrm{cm}^{2}$ at $40\,\textrm{GeV}$, and DarkSide-50~\cite{Agnes:2018ves}: $1\times10^{-41}\,\textrm{cm}^{2}$ at $1.8\,\textrm{GeV}$, respectively.